Yolinux.com

 bined with the -c option.

-version 2.2.18).
+sion 2.2.18).

-ered to be very secure.
+to be very secure.

-tion).
+ing).
 It sets the computing time used for the bcrypt algorithm

 (higher is more secure but slower, default: 5, valid: 4 to 17).

-the httpd server on Windows and Netware.
-This algorithm limits
+httpd server on Windows and Netware.
+This algorithm limits the

-by today's standards.
+today's standards.
 It used to be the default algorithm until

 version 2.2.17.

-(ldif).
+Format (ldif).
 This algorithm is insecure by today's standards.

 -p Use plaintext passwords.
 Though htpasswd will support creation